Markets

 Mentioned in this article

-Market participants are increasingly focused on the tangible returns from significant artificial intelligence investments.
 "We see this as a 'prove it' year for AI.
 We need to start seeing some return on investments," stated Jack Herr, primary investment analyst at GuideStone Funds.
-This sentiment is pressuring established software firms like Intuit, which is in the midst of the crucial U.S. tax season for its TurboTax product.
+This sentiment is particularly relevant for Intuit, whose core TurboTax and QuickBooks franchises are central to the U.S. tax and accounting landscape.
+Investors are weighing whether AI-driven automation could eventually disrupt the very services that form the company's revenue foundation.

 Related Articles